 The strongest capacity-building proposals are based on an organizational assessment by board and key staff.
 Many community foundations and local United Ways will be able to point you in the direction of good organizational assessment tools.
-Organizations that undergo regular certification reviews such as hospitals, educational institutions and community rehabilitation organizations-may already have good assessment information contained in those reviews.
-Keep in mind that the governing body and executive staff should be conducting the assessment and developing the improvement plan that will be outlined in a proposal.
-After all, they are the ones who will have to change their practices as a result.
-Having conscientiously conducted an organizational assessment, you'll be able to pinpoint your organization's strengths and the specific needs you intend to address.
-You will be able to show the funder that your board understands where the organization needs strengthening and that it supports the proposed project.
+Organizations that undergo regular certification reviews-such as hospitals, educational institutions and community rehabilitation organizations-may already have good assessment information contained in those reviews.

+Having conscientiously conducted an organizational assessment, you'll be able to pinpoint the specific needs you intend to address-and you'll be able to show the funder that your board understands where the organization needs strengthening and that it supports the proposed project.